mulekick/stream-from-the-shell/README.md

 # ...
 ```

-   - each successfully queued file will show up in the streaming console and be broadcasted to the stream.
+   - each successfully queued file will show up in the streaming console with its slot number, start time, title and duration.
+   - once the file has been transcoded into the outgoing stream, the slot it occupies is reset and becomes available again.

 ## 5 - Once done, stop the stream